Start9Labs/documentation/source/support/faq.rst

 The Embassy runs on the Raspberry Pi 4B hardware with a Cortex-a72 CPU, 4GB of RAM, and has 2.4ghz and 5.0ghz IEEE 802.11AC wireless capabilities and a BLE internal speaker for audio feedback of system operations.
 It also features a high endurance MicroSD card, on which the operating system software is installed.

-Embassy OS is a stripped down version of Raspbian Buster Lite and handles all operations of your Embassy device.
+EmbassyOS is a stripped down version of Raspbian Buster Lite and handles all operations of your Embassy device.
 This core element of the technology stack is what enables you to set up, login, access your Embassy’s dashboard, and download and install services.

 One of these operations is creating and managing Tor addresses, which are uniquely attributed to each service you download, as well as to the Embassy device itself.
 You can see your uniquely generated Tor address when you complete the setup process using the Setup App.
 This address is how you view your Embassy’s dashboard, which is actually just a website served up from your Embassy itself!
 It is authenticated, of course, so only you can access it.